 The Company will bear the expense of the solicitation of proxies for the Annual Meeting.
 The Company has retained Saratoga Proxy Consulting, LLC to assist in the solicitation of proxies for estimated fees of \$7,500 plus out-of-pocket expenses.
+The proxy solicitor is an independent, unrelated party to the Company.
 We have requested that brokers, nominees, fiduciaries and other persons holding shares in their names, or in the names of their nominees, which are beneficially owned by others, to forward the proxy materials to, and obtain proxies from, such beneficial owners.
 We will reimburse such persons for their reasonable expenses in so doing.